-• for any sk : Sig.Private, Sig.RandomizePrivate(α , sk) : $\alpha \xleftarrow{\mathbb{R}}$ Sig.GenRandom() is identically distributed to Sig.GenPrivate().
+'''

+\mathsf{Sig.RandomizePrivate}(\alpha,\mathsf{sk}): \alpha \xleftarrow{\mathsf{R}} \mathsf{Sig.GenRandom}()

+'''

-• for any sk \circ Sig.Private and $\alpha \circ$ Sig.Random, Sig.RandomizePublic(α , Sig.DerivePublic(sk)) = Sig.DerivePublic(Sig.RandomizePrivate(α , sk)).
+• for any sk : Sig.Private and α : Sig.Random,

+'''

+Sig.RandomizePublic(\alpha, Sig.DerivePublic(sk)) = Sig.DerivePublic(Sig.RandomizePrivate(\alpha, sk)).

+'''

 The following security requirement for such signature schemes is based on that given in [FKMSSS2016, section 3].
 Note that we require Strong Unforgeability with Re-randomized Keys, not Existential Unforgeability with Re-randomized Keys (the latter is called "Unforgeability under Re-randomized Keys" in [FKMSSS2016, Definition 8]).
 Unlike the case for JoinSplitSig, we require security under adaptive chosen message attack with multiple messages signed using a given key.
 (Although each note uses a different re-randomized key pair, the same original key pair can be re-randomized for multiple notes, and also it can happen that multiple transactions spending the same note are revealed to an adversary.)